Table of Contents

 With this beautiful blend of spices, you can experience the flavours of shawarma at home

-Shawarma is the Arabic word used to describe thin cuts of meat stacked into an inverted cone shape, then slowly roasted on a turning vertical rotisserie (or spit), basting in its own juicy fat.
+Shawarma is the Arabic word for a dish of thin slices of meat stacked in the shape of an inverted cone, then slowly roasted in its own juicy fat on a rotating vertical spit (or skewer).

 Where does Shawarma originate from?

-Shawarma is thought to have originated during the Ottoman Empire, originally made with lamb or mutton.
-Through its popularity and movement into countries such as Syria, Egypt, Kuwait, Iraq, Lebanon, Saudi Arabia and other Levant countries, shawarma is now often made with chicken, turkey, beef, or veal.
+Shawarma is thought to have originated in the Ottoman Empire and was originally made with lamb or mutton.
+Due to its popularity and movement to countries such as Syria, Egypt, Kuwait, Iraq, Lebanon, Saudi Arabia and other Levantine countries, shawarma is now often made with chicken, turkey, beef or veal.

 What makes shawarma taste like shawarma?

-Shawarma meat has a distinct taste due to a delicious spice blend rubbed over the meat and left to marinate for many hours.
-The spread of shawarma to the greater Middle East means spice mixes now vary widely, with each country adding its unique blend.
+Shawarma meat is given its distinctive flavour by a delicious blend of spices rubbed over the meat and left to marinate for many hours.
+The spread of shawarma across the Middle East means that the spice mixes now vary widely, with each country adding its own unique blend.

 What is shawarma seasoning made of?